Phishing - How to Spot a Phishing Email

 Phishing is when someone is trying to obtain your confidential or financial information.
 It may be an email from someone claiming to be a friend asking you to wire money to a far off country or someone claiming you won money, but they need your financial account information to deposit it.

 - Phishing emails will usually have bad grammar, poor spelling or even odd formatting.
 They often contain links, images, and attached files that they tell you to click on.
-Or, the phishing emails may try to engage in a conversation with you in order to get you to take an action, like buy gift cards for you to share with them.
+Or, the phishing emails may try to engage in a conversation with you in order to get you to take an action, like buy gift cards for you to share with them or sharing personal information with them.

 - UWL emails will usually contain official logos and signatures, so be careful of any suspicious logos and signatures within these emails.

-- Don't fall for threats.
+- Don't fall for threats and be cautious of emails stressing urgency which appears unfounded.
 If the email says anything similar to “Your account will be shut down if you don’t respond” or “Your computer has a virus.
-Click here to remove the virus.”, then don't click on it.
+Click here to remove the virus,” then don't click on it.

 - If you are unsure if the email is from someone you know, then check with the source directly to find out the validity of the email.

 - System updates do not come via email.